Outcast (Paver novel): Plot summary

-Renn realizes that a giant flood is coming and encourages Torak to spread the word, which would prove his good intentions.
+Renn realises that a giant flood is coming and encourages Torak to spread the word, which would prove his good intentions.
 Torak tells Fin-Kedinn, the leader of the Raven Clan and the clans flee.
 Torak is swept away by the water along with Wolf after he helps Aki climb a tree, and passes out on a bank.
 When he wakes up, Fin-Kedinn prevents the other clans from killing Torak by adopting him as his son; the appearance of Seshru convinces everyone that Torak is innocent.
 Bale uses Renn's bow to kill Seshru, and she dies holding the fire opal, destroying its power.
-Later, Torak, Renn, Bale and Fin-Kedinn deduce that there is only one fragment of the fire opal left somewhere in the forest, which Thiazzi and Eostra, the remaining Soul Eaters, are both looking for.
+Later, Torak, Renn, Bale and Fin-Kedinn deduce that there is only one fragment of the fire opal left somewhere in the forest, which Thiazzi and Eostra, the remaining Soul Eaters, are both seeking.

+Reception

+Kirkus Reviews provided less praise for Outcast than for previous novels in the series, noting that "the plot’s most dramatic elements [...] take a back seat to character development".
+They explained, "Much of the journey and ensuing confrontation [...] seems distant, filtered through Torak’s sharply felt inner turmoil".
+They further discussed how "the vividly interwoven natural and spiritual settings that have distinguished this series emerge in long stretches seen from the point-of-view of Wolf".